Large deviations of the stochastic area for linear diffusions: Introduction

 The large deviation functions of the stochastic area were also studied recently using path integral methods \cite{monthus2022}.
-Here, we derive these functions using a simpler method based on matrix Riccati equations \cite{buisson2022,buisson2022b} and use them to derive expressions for the asymptotic expectation of $\cA_T/T$, confirming the known result \cite{ghanta2017}, as well as the asymptotic variance, which is needed to validate the estimation of the expected area and to determine in experiments or simulations whether a diffusion is irreversible.
-Two models are used to illustrate these results, namely, gradient diffusions, which are reversible, and transverse diffusions, which include a non-conservative drift that makes them irreversible.
+Here, we derive these functions using a simpler method based on matrix Riccati equations \cite{buisson2022,buisson2022b} and use them to derive expressions for the asymptotic expectation of $\cA_T/T$, confirming the known result \cite{ghanta2017}, as well as the asymptotic variance, which is needed to validate the estimation of the expected area and to determine in experiments or simulations whether an SDE is irreversible.
+Two models are used to illustrate these results, namely, gradient SDEs, which are reversible, and a class of transverse SDEs that have a non-conservative drift, which makes them irreversible.

-To complete our analysis, we also show how area fluctuations are created physically from rare trajectories that can be described by means of a modified diffusion, called the effective or driven process \cite{jack2010b,chetrite2013,chetrite2014,chetrite2015}.
-The drift of this diffusion is derived exactly using the Riccati formalism \cite{buisson2022,buisson2022b} and shows that non-zero (resp., zero) area fluctuations are created by trajectories that mimic an irreversible (resp., reversible) diffusion, characterized by a modified current coupled in a non-trivial way to a modified density.
+To complete our analysis, we also show how area fluctuations are created physically from rare trajectories that can be described by means of a modified SDE, called the effective or driven process \cite{jack2010b,chetrite2013,chetrite2014,chetrite2015}.
+The drift of this SDE is derived exactly using the Riccati formalism \cite{buisson2022,buisson2022b} and shows that non-zero (resp., zero) area fluctuations are created by trajectories that mimic an irreversible (resp., reversible) SDE, characterized by a modified current coupled in a non-trivial way to a modified density.
 These results are also illustrated with the two models above, and show in the end that the stochastic area can be used as a metric to characterize not only the irreversibility of the stationary state of a process, but also the irreversibility of its fluctuating trajectories.